starchturrets/windows-shenanigans/guide.md

 - [ ] Microsoft Vulnerable Driver Blocklist

-# Application Control
+# Application Control with SAC and/or WDAC

-Note: this is based off of my limited testing on my own device, as well as Microsoft Documentation
+Note: this is based off of my limited testing on my own device and a VM or two, as well as Microsoft Documentation

 https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/